cisco-intersight/terraform-provider-intersight/intersight_gosdk/docs/HyperflexClusterAllOf.md

 NewHyperflexClusterAllOfWithDefaults instantiates a new HyperflexClusterAllOf object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAlarmSummary

-`func (o *HyperflexClusterAllOf) GetAlarmSummary() HyperflexAlarmSummary`

-GetAlarmSummary returns the AlarmSummary field if non-nil, zero value otherwise.

-### GetAlarmSummaryOk

-`func (o *HyperflexClusterAllOf) GetAlarmSummaryOk() (*HyperflexAlarmSummary, bool)`

-GetAlarmSummaryOk returns a tuple with the AlarmSummary field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAlarmSummary

-`func (o *HyperflexClusterAllOf) SetAlarmSummary(v HyperflexAlarmSummary)`

-SetAlarmSummary sets AlarmSummary field to given value.

-### HasAlarmSummary

-`func (o *HyperflexClusterAllOf) HasAlarmSummary() bool`

-HasAlarmSummary returns a boolean if a field has been set.

 ### GetCapacityRunway